 Alan is the Professor of Financial Accounting, the Head of the Accounting Faculty Subject Group, and the Founder and co-Director of the Cambridge Centre for Financial Reporting & Accountability at the University of Cambridge Judge Business School.
 Alan has published research in top academic journals that relate to insider trading, executive compensation, corporate governance, and international financial reporting.
-His research has catalyzed regulatory changes and enforcement actions in US capital markets.
 His current research examines problems with governance structures of US universities and the societal implications of disinformation campaigns.
 Alan has earned teaching recognition at several universities including the 2010 Stanford University Graduate School of Business MBA Distinguished Teaching Award.

 Katell Le Goulven, INSEAD

 Katell Le Goulven joined INSEAD in April 2018 as the founding Executive Director of the Hoffmann Global Institute for Business and Society.
 Previously with UNICEF, she founded a Policy Planning unit to analyze global trends and emerging issues and inform UNICEF’s strategic led UNICEF’s corporate engagement with International Financial Institutions.
-She has held senior positions with high-level commissions that defined the policy implications of the data revolution, climate change, and global public goods for the development agenda.
 She has over 20 years of professional experience at the interface of research and decision-making designing policies and advising senior executives in international organizations and governments.
 She holds a PhD in agricultural economics, a . in tropical agronomy, and an engineering degree.

 Sophia Martinez, Centro de Enseñanza Técnica y Superior University

-Sofia Martinez is a student of the Bachelor of International Business at CETYS University Mexicali campus.
-In her journey as a student she founded the Model United Nations Club.
-She has also been part of the Society of Business and Administration Students, FORTES (Student Strength) and was vice president of the Congress of the School of Business and Administration 2020.
-She is currently a representative of Latin America in the PRME Global Students initiative.
+Sofía Martínez is a recent graduate of the Bachelor of International Business from CETYS Universidad with Summa Cum Laude honors..
+In her journey as a student leader she founded the Model United Nations Club.
+She has also been part of the Society of Business and Administration Students, FORTES (Student Strength) and was vice president of the Células Congress of the School of Business and Administration 2020.
+Also, she was the first representative of Latin America in the PRME Global Students initiative last year.

 Jean Oelwang, Virgin Unite

-Jean is the founding CEO and president of Virgin Unite.
-Over the last 17 years, she has worked with partners to lead the incubation and startup of several global initiatives, including: The Elders, The B Team, The Carbon War Room (successfully merged with the RMI), The Africa Donor Collective, Ocean Unite (now ORRAA), The Caribbean Climate Smart Accelerator, and 100% Human at Work.
-Oelwang also served as a partner in the Virgin Group, leading their people strategy.
-Oelwang holds several advisory board roles, including The Elders, Vintro, Vatican Humanity 2.0, and the Sara Blakely Foundation.
+Jean is the founding CEO and president of Virgin Unite, where she has worked with partners to lead the incubation and startup of several global initiatives, including: The Elders, The B Team, The Carbon War Room, The Africa Donor Collective, Ocean Unite (now ORRAA), The Caribbean Climate Smart Accelerator, and 100% Human at Work.
 She is on the boards of RMI, The Caribbean Climate Smart Accelerator, AID Live, and Unite BVI; Foundation, The B Team, Penn State Board of Visitors, and Just Capital.
-She is also honored to be a B Team leader.
+She is also a B Team leader.
 She is the author of Partnering; and co-founded Plus Wonder to spark more meaningful deep connections and collaborations in the world.
 See our AACSB Insights interview with Oelwang, “Radical Collaboration.”

 Austin Okere, CWG, PLC

-Austin Okere is the founder of CWG Plc and has over 30 years entrepreneurial experience.
-Currently an entrepreneur-in-residence at Columbia Business School, New York, he has also been appointed to the Advisory Board of the Global Business School Network in Washington, D.C., in recognition of his contribution to the development of business education and knowledge transfer in Africa.
+Austin Okere is the founder of CWG Plc and has over 30 years of entrepreneurial experience.
+Currently an entrepreneur-in-residence at Columbia Business School, New York, he has also been appointed to the Advisory Board of the Global Business School Network in Washington, D.C.
 Okere served on the World Economic Forum’s Global Agenda Council for Innovation and Intrapreneurship and has served as a consultant to the Sustainable Development Goals, African Center (SDGAC) in Rwanda.
 Okere has recently been appointed to AACSB's Business Practices Council.
 See Okere's AACSB Insights article, “A Model for Analyzing Sustainable Development.”

 Miguel Padro, The Aspen Institute